Etiology and pathogenesis

 |

 Sleep disordered breathing during sleep.
 Snoring is known to increase after intake of alcohol or sedative hypnotics in the evening before going to bed.
 Snoring alone, in the absence of sleep apnea, has not been proven to disrupt sleep or have a serious adverse effect on health.
 Obstructive sleep apnea, which is a risk factor for cardiovascular diseases and cognitive decline, is a cause for concern.
-Drugs may produce central sleep apnea, eg, sleep apnea associated with methylenedioxymethamphetamine, a serotonin neurotoxin, suggests that dysfunction of the brain serotonin system may be involved in the pathophysiology (21).
 Drugs that have been reported to be associated with central or obstructive sleep apnea are listed in Table 4.

 Table 4.
 Drugs Reported to be Associated with Sleep Apnea with Central or Obstructive Sleep Apnea

-Sedative-hypnotics, anesthetics, and analgesics alter sleep architecture, which likely contributes to abnormal postoperative sleep architecture with exacerbation of obstructive sleep apnea and postoperative complications (23).
-Main drugs involved in case reports of drug-induced sleep apnea in the French pharmacovigilance database are benzodiazepines, neuroleptics, and opioids (18).
+Sedative-hypnotics, anesthetics, and analgesics alter sleep architecture, which likely contributes to abnormal postoperative sleep architecture with exacerbation of obstructive sleep apnea and postoperative complications (28).
+The main drugs involved in case reports of drug-induced sleep apnea in the French pharmacovigilance database are benzodiazepines, neuroleptics, and opioids (22).

 Data concerning the occurrence of obstructive sleep apnea in subjects using prescription opioids are mixed, with some reports indicating high occurrence, whereas others reporting low, nonsignificant occurrence.
-Interindividual variability, age range, sex of the subjects investigated, and different phenotypes of obstructive sleep apnea may account for the discrepancies between opioid use and obstructive sleep apnea occurrence in the literature (08).
+Inter-individual variability, age range, sex of the subjects investigated, and different phenotypes of obstructive sleep apnea may account for the discrepancies between opioid use and obstructive sleep apnea occurrence in the literature (09).

 Sleep paralysis.
 Sleep paralysis is the transient inability to move or speak during the onset of sleep, or on wakening.
 It may occur as a manifestation of narcolepsy and is often associated with mental disorder, namely depression.
 Isolated sleep paralysis during awakening from sleep may occur in the absence of other clinical features of narcolepsy.
 It is more common in users of anxiolytic medications and hypnotics, such as dual orexin receptor antagonists (DORA).

 Enuresis.
 Enuresis (bedwetting) has been associated with several drugs, as shown in Table 5.
-The enuretic event is a predominantly nonrapid eye movement sleep phenomenon.
-Enuresis is an underreported adverse drug reaction of antiepileptic drugs for treatment of childhood epilepsy as it is a condition that could cause embarrassment (30).
+The enuretic event is a predominantly non-rapid eye movement sleep phenomenon.
+Enuresis is an underreported adverse drug reaction of antiepileptic drugs for treatment of childhood epilepsy as it is a condition that could cause embarrassment (35).

 Table 5.
 Drugs Reported to be Associated with Enuresis